 To use these ingredients as a natural ant deterrent, you can sprinkle them around the areas where you’ve seen ants or create a solution by mixing them with water and spraying it around your home.
 You can also create a sachet by filling a small bag with these ingredients and placing it near the entry points where ants are coming in.

-Citrus Fruits and Peels – Natural Ant Deterrent
+Citrus Fruits and Peels – Natural and Deterrent

-To use these ingredients, you can rub the peels around the areas where you’ve seen ants or create a solution by mixing citrus juice with water and spraying it around your home.
-You can also use essential oils made from these fruits to create a natural ant repellent spray.
+To begin, rub the peels around areas where you’ve seen ants.
+Next, create a solution by mixing citrus juice with water and spraying it around your home.
+Additionally, use essential oils made from these fruits to prepare a natural ant‑repellent spray.

 DIY Ant Deterrent Recipes – Natural Ant Deterrent